 Via Michelin - to calculate route costs (and find restaurants!)

 Emovis Tag - to pay French Motorway tolls on the go.

 or: Can driving be a green choice?

 Flying is not a green way to travel and many families are trying to keep their carbon footprint low.
-Driving is not as green as traveling by train but is still a lot more efficient than flying.
+Driving is not quite as green as traveling to italy by train but is still a lot more efficient than flying.
 If you have a car of 4 travellers and a fuel-efficient car you can be just as green as train travel: here are some rough thumbnail calculations.

 |Type of Travel||Emissions in Kgs of CO2|